wandb/docs/docs/guides/integrations/prompts/quickstart.md

         pass
 ```

-Once each Agent execution completes, all calls in your LangChain object will be logged to Weights & Biases
+Once each Agent execution completes, all calls in your LangChain object are logged to Weights & Biases

 ### 5. View the trace in Weights & Biases

 Click on the W&B [run](../../runs/intro.md) link generated in the previous step.
-This will redirect you to your Project workspace in the W&B App.
+This  redirects you to your Project workspace in the W&B App.

 Select a run you created to view the trace table, trace timeline and the model architecture of your LLM.